 I love how my mixed cluster stitch blanket turned out!
 Once I show you how to work all the loops, you are going to love making this too, I promise.
-There is a video tutorial at the end of this post so in case you are wanting a visual, and needing a visual, you’ve got it!
+Below is a video tutorial, so in case you are wanting a visual, and needing a visual, you’ve got it!

 Here’s the thing about my video tutorial you must know, I am a total beginner at filming myself crochet longer than one minute.
 Up until now, I’ve felt pretty proud of myself filming little video clips for my Instagram stitch account and sharing, but to do a full-length video I didn’t think I’d ever figure it out.

 But, for my birthday, my wonderful husband searched the world wide web and found a tripod that would hold my phone at just the right angle and height for me to film.
 So now, I can offer you a longer tutorial.
 You can watch the video below or click here to watch on YouTube.

 As with anything, I’m hoping with more video practice I will become better at filming and editing.
 Which brings me to the next thing I really want to talk about with this blanket.

 Practice.
 You will need to do a practice swatch, first to learn the stitch, but more importantly because of the yarn type.